hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 * And more (New plugins are always being added!)
 <div>

+???
+* The database secrets engine has out-of-the-box plugins for many databases.
+* Custom plugins can also be built.

 ---
 # Dynamic Secrets Engine: Workflow
 1. Enable an instance of the database secrets engine